Mississippi hospitals could be affected by loss of Medicaid funding, report suggests

 Which states had the highest number of at-risk hospitals?

-These are the top three states with hospitals at risk of closing, according to the analysis:
+These are the top three states with hospitals at risk, according to the analysis:

 1. California, 83 hospitals